Zion's East Side

 Vacation Itinerary

-Little known hikes and backpacks, as well as famous trails dot the landscape on the east side of Zion National Park.
-Gems on the east side of the park include: Many Pools, Two Pines Arch, Jug Handle Arch, Shelf Canyon, Checkerboard Arch, Hidden Gardens, Hidden Arch, Progeny Peak, Two Pines Arch, Clear Creek, Gifford Canyon, Spry Canyon, East Temple, Mountain of the Sun, Cockeye Falls, Orderville Canyon and perhaps the most magnificent hike in the national park system, Zion Narrows.
-Zion Narrows begins on the east side of the park and meanders through a magnificent slot canyon to the Temple of Sinewava in Zion Canyon.
-Also on the east side of the park is Parunuweap Canyon, which is similar to Zion Narrows, but the hike is in a remote and wild section of Zion before wandering into BLM land.
+Little known hikes and backpacks, as well as famous trails dot the landscape on the east side of Zion's landscape.
+Gems on the east side of the park include: Many Pools, Two Pines Arch, Jug Handle Arch, Shelf Canyon, Checkerboard Arch, Hidden Gardens, Hidden Arch, Progeny Peak, Two Pines Arch, Clear Creek, Gifford Canyon, Spry Canyon, East Temple, Mountain of the Sun, Cockeye Falls, Orderville Canyon and perhaps the most magnificent hike in the National Park system, the Zion Narrows.
+The Zion Narrows begins on the east side of the park, up North Fork Road and meanders downhill for 16-miles through a magnificent slot canyon to where hikers exit at the Temple of Sinawava in Zion Canyon.
+Also on the east side of the park is Parunuweap Canyon, which is similar to the Zion Narrows, but the hike is in a remote and wild section of Zion before wandering off into BLM land.
+Don't expect to see many if any hikers in the wilds of Parunuweap however.
 Many Pools is an enjoyable hike in the spring and fall and after it has rained in the summer.
-The pools spill over with water after the rain and add to the charm.
+The pools spill over with water after rain and add to the charm to the slickrock adventure.
 Two Pines Arch, Hidden Arch, Checkerboard Arch and Jug Handle Arch routes are fun adventures to some of Zion's rare freestanding arches.
 Hidden Gardens and Shelf Canyon are wonderful slot canyons that almost anyone can enjoy.
+When hiking the East Rim Trail make sure to stop and notice Echo Canyon.
+A beautiful slot section can be seen from this long day hike or overnight backpack.

 East Side of Zion

 Clear Creek - Although the skies of the Southwest are usually blue and free of rain clouds, the occasional thunderstorms bring magnificent waterfalls to the east side of Zion National Park.
-Although this creek is usually dry, it can rain so hard that the rain is only slightly absorbed, the rest runs off the sandstone and into Clear Creek and other drainage areas.
+Although Clear Creek is usually dry, it can rain so hard in the park that the rain is only slightly absorbed, leaving the rest to run off the sandstone and into Clear Creek and other drainage areas.

 Pine Creek Waterfall - The trailhead is between the south side of the Zion-Mt.
 Carmel Tunnel and Canyon Junction.
 From Canyon Junction drive a half-mile and park on the bridge.
 This is not a marked trailhead but you will see the well treaded path down the hill.
 Follow the creek upstream to a charming waterfall.